 - commits the crime while aided and abetted by another; or

-The provision defines second degree rape as when a person engages in vaginal intercourse with another person
+The provision defines second degree rape as when a person engages in vaginal intercourse or a sexual act with another person

 - By force or threat of force without the consent of the other or

-- The victim is mentally or physically incapacitated or helpless, or
+- The victim is mentally or physically incapacitated or helpless and the person performing the act knows or reasonably should know the victim is mentally or physically incapacitated or helpless, or

 The tort of assault is committed when: